 There's a bank around the corner from Gran Hotel, but when I visited, the security guard informed me there was no ATM, or if there was, it didn't take foreign cards.

 I asked if there was another place in town.
 Nope!

 So I walked to the city center, and asked around, eventually making my way to shoe shop, that doubled as a currency exchange office.

-I was already aware of the exchange rate, and was surprised to get an extremely fair rate for the $130 I wanted to change.
+I was already aware of the exchange rate and was surprised to get an incredibly fair price for the $130 I wanted to change.